cms-nanoAOD/correctionlib/README.md

 header and linking flags.

-To compile with python2 support, consider using python 3 :) If you considered that and still want to us python2, follow the C++ build instructions and then call `make PYTHON=python2 correctionlib` to compile.
+To compile with python2 support, consider using python 3 :) If you considered that and still want to use python2, follow the C++ build instructions and then call `make PYTHON=python2 correctionlib` to compile.
 Inside CMSSW you should use `make PYTHON=python correctionlib` assuming `python` is the name of the scram tool you intend to link against.
 This will output a `correctionlib` directory that acts as a python package, and can be moved where needed.
 This package will only provide the `correctionlib._core` evaluator module, as the schema tools and high-level bindings are python3-only.